 Photography enthusiasts can find lots of birds throughout the park, but particularly at the Anhinga Trail.
 You’ll also see vultures in the parking lot at the Anhinga trailhead, along with warning signs that these scary-looking birds may damage your car.
 Turns out they like to gnaw on windshield wipers.

 If it’s turtles you’re after, Anhinga is also a good bet, though I didn’t personally encounter any.
 Manatees exist within the Everglades, mostly in the deeper water accessible by boat.
 Collisions with watercraft are the biggest threat to Everglades manatees.

 So that leaves crocodiles and panthers.
-I have no first-hand knowledge about where to see crocs, but from what I’ve read, they are more secretive creatures than alligators and prefer the coastal areas that would be accessible by boat.
+I have no first-hand knowledge about where to see crocs, but from what I’ve read, they are more secretive creatures than alligators.

 That said, there are panther crossing signs along the main road (Rt 9336.)
 Just don’t get your hopes up!